3.5. Adequacy and safety of the electric system

 In other words, adequacy corresponds to the ability of the system to supply the entire electrical demand and the energy requirements of the consumers at all times, considering programmed outputs of components and outputs that are not programmed but reasonably expected.
 Safety, on the other hand, is understood as the ability of the electrical system to withstand surprising disturbances such as electric short-circuits or unexpected loss of system components or disconnection operations.

-The adequacy attribute is associated to a capacity payment, this payment focuses on the recognition, in terms of power, of the contribution of the different generators to the tip demand of the system and is valued in terms of the investment costs of the generation unit used for the system’s peak hours.
+The adequacy attribute recognizes through capacity payment, this payment focuses on the recognition, in terms of power, of the contribution of the different generators to the tip demand of the system and is valued in terms of the investment costs of the generation unit used for the system’s peak hours.
 In the security attribute, its payment should be through the recognition of Ancillary Services.

 Until January 2016 in the Chilean electric sector, the attributes of safety and adequacy, were grouped under the concept of firm power.
 This is despite the fact that the LGSE differentiates both concepts since the regulation to define the recognition of the sufficiency attribute (S.D.
 N°62 of 2006 ) has been published since 2006.
 However, it was necessary to wait until ancillary services were defined and implemented to achieve to separate both concepts in practice.
 This happened in January 2016, with the publication of the Technical Standard of Power Transfer between Generating Companies.